lendl-uy/ai211/mp/README.md

 Values of the hyperparameters and other variables used in the transformer modeling process may be changed in `Transformer_Constants.py`.

-Lstly, `Partial Results/Transformer_Tests.py` contains functions that print the outputs of corresponding layers in the transformer architecture.
+Lastly, `Partial Results/Transformer_Tests.py` contains functions that print the outputs of corresponding layers in the transformer architecture.
 RUN this file to check the results for different tests.
 All tests are commented out in the `main()` function of the code.
 Uncomment at least one test before running the program.

 The rest of the files in `Partial Results` are copies of the same files in the parent directory but are slightly modified to print out some intermediary results.